 Lamb continues to foster graduate student opportunities for research across Texas to develop the next generation of research leaders.

-Lamb earned a bachelor’s degree in animal science at Middle Tennessee State, followed by his master’s and a doctorate in reproductive physiology at Kansas State University.
+He earned a bachelor’s degree in animal science at Middle Tennessee State University, followed by a master’s and a doctorate in reproductive physiology from Kansas State University.